-Pre-registration undergraduate programmes usually take 3 years full-time study.
+Full-time pre-registration undergraduate programmes usually take 3 years.
 Part-time options and distance learning opportunities may also be available.

 Some universities offer an accelerated postgraduate masters-level route for pre-registration nursing, which takes 2 to 2.5 years.

-You would have a vital role in helping adult patients and their families understand information about their diagnoses, treatment and health more generally.
-You’ll also learn how to carry out different types of clinical procedures and respond to each patient’s physical, clinical and emotional needs.
+You would have a vital role in helping adult patients and their families understand information about their diagnoses, treatment, and health more generally.
+You’ll also learn how to carry out clinical procedures and respond to each patient’s physical, clinical, and emotional needs.

 Depending on your role, you could: